kf03w5t5741l/brokkenpiloot/README.md

 Brokkenpiloot was written as an exercise in learning how to reverse engineer Windows applications with IDA Free.
 As the name "Brokkenpiloot" implies, using it in the real (virtual) world would be questionable.
-The TARGET_BYTES and REPLACEMENT_BYTES below have been changed to prevent any actual use.
+The `TARGET_BYTES` and `REPLACEMENT_BYTES` in the code have been changed to prevent such use.